-2.2.4.1 (S) Baseline Link with IED Countermeasures Co-located in Same Vehicle
+- 2.2.4.1 (S) Baseline Link with IED Countermeasures Co-located in Same Vehicle - 2.2.4.1.1 (S) SINCGARS.

-2.2.4.1.1 (S) SINCGARS.
-No communications across the base-to-convoy radio link were possible when either the WARLOCK-Red or the SSVJ was operating within the same vehicle.
-The WARLOCK-Green did not prevent usable communications.

-2.2.4.1.2 (S) EPLRS/FBCB2.
-No communications across the base-to-convoy radio link were possible when either the WARLOCK-Red or the SSVJ was operating within the same vehicle.
-The WARLOCK-Green did not prevent usable communications.

-2.2.4.1.3 (S) BFT/FBCB2.
 No communications across the base-to-convoy radio link were possible when the WARLOCK-Red was operating within the same vehicle.
-The WARLOCK-Green and SSVJ effects have not been tested.
+The WARLOCK-Green did not prevent usable communications. - 2.2.4.1.2 (S) EPLRS/FBCB2.
+No communications across the base-to-convoy radio link were possible when the WARLOCK-Red was operating within the same vehicle.
+The WARLOCK-Green did not prevent usable communications. - 2.2.4.1.3 (S) BFT/FBCB2.
+No communications across the base-to-convoy radio link were possible when the WARLOCK-Red was operating within the same vehicle.
+The WARLOCK-Green effects have not been tested.
 Testing at YPG was canceled due to time constraints.
-The results presented here are from follow-on testing conducted at USAEPG, Fort Huachuca.

-2.2.4.1.4 (S) SPITFIRE.
-Communications across the base-to-convoy radio link were not affected by operation of any of the three IED jammers.

-2.2.4.2 (S) Baseline Link with IED Countermeasures Located in Different Vehicle

-2.2.4.2.1 (S) SINCGARS.
-Using a 50-meter jammer standoff distance between the communications vehicle and the IED jammer vehicle allowed usable communications when either the WARLOCK-Red or SSVJ was operated in the jammer vehicle.

-2.2.4.2.2 (S) EPLRS/FBCB2.
-Using a 50-meter jammer standoff distance between the communications vehicle and the IED jammer vehicle allowed usable communications when the WARLOCK-Red was operated in the jammer vehicle.
-The SSVJ required a 100-meter standoff distance.

-2.2.4.2.3 (S) BFT/FBCB2.
-Using a 50-meter jammer standoff distance between the communications vehicle and the IED jammer vehicle allowed usable communications when the WARLOCK-Red was operated in the jammer vehicle.
-The WARLOCK-Green and SSVJ mitigation methods have not been tested.
+The results presented here are from follow-on testing conducted at USAEPG. - 2.2.4.1.4 (S) SPITFIRE.
+Communications across the base-to-convoy radio link were not affected by operation of either of the IED jammers. - 2.2.4.2 (S) Baseline Link with IED Countermeasures Located in Different Vehicle - 2.2.4.2.1 (S) SINCGARS.
+Using a 50-meter standoff distance between the communications vehicle and the IED jammer vehicle allowed usable communications when the WARLOCK-Red was operated in the jammer vehicle. - 2.2.4.2.2 (S) EPLRS/FBCB2.
+Using a 50-meter standoff distance between the communications vehicle and the IED jammer vehicle allowed usable communications when the WARLOCK-Red was operated in the jammer vehicle. - 2.2.4.2.3 (S) BFT/FBCB2.
+Using a 50-meter standoff distance between the communications vehicle and the IED jammer vehicle allowed usable communications when the WARLOCK-Red was operated in the jammer vehicle.
+The WARLOCK-Green mitigation methods have not been tested.
 Testing at YPG was canceled due to time constraints.
-The results presented here are from follow-on testing conducted at USAEPG.

-2.2.4.2.4 (S) SPITFIRE.
+The results presented here are from follow-on testing conducted at USAEPG. - 2.2.4.2.4 (S) SPITFIRE.
 No standoff testing required.
-Communications across the base-to-convoy radio link were not affected by operation of any of the three IED jammers.
+Communications across the base-to-convoy radio link were not affected by operation of either of the IED jammers.